 Many expats often equate Tax Law in Indonesia with regulations in their home country.
 It is actually more complicated than that when it comes to tax compliance.
 If you find tax return requirements in Indonesia confusing, and there is something you need clarification on, do get in touch with Cekindo.
 We are ready to help you out.

-Annual tax return should be filed every year by taxpayers in Indonesia.
-Taxpayers include both individuals and businesses that have received income or a tax ID during the taxable year, through wages, salaries, dividends, interests, revenues, and other sources of profit.
+Taxpayers should file an annual tax return every year in Indonesia.
+Taxpayers include both individuals and businesses.
+They have received income or a tax ID during the taxable year, through wages, salaries, dividends, interests, revenues, and other sources of profit.

-Corporate taxation issues in Indonesia are often complex because the tax regulations in Indonesia get changed a lot.
-We have a professional legal teamto help you with your company’s registration as a taxpayer.
-Once your company is registered at DGT through our services, we will be able to provide you with assistance for your tax liabilities and accounting.
+Corporate taxation issues in Indonesia are often complex because the tax regulations in Indonesia change a lot.
+We have a professional legal team to help you with your company’s registration as a taxpayer.
+Once you have registered your company at DGT through our services, we will be able to provide you with assistance for your tax liabilities and accounting.

-Both a local company and a foreign company which have a permanent establishment in Indonesia are subject to a standard corporate income tax of 25% and are able to file a corporate tax return yearly.
+Both a local company and a foreign company with a permanent establishment in Indonesia are subject to a standard corporate income tax of 25% and can file a corporate tax return yearly.

 An individual who is on the payroll is liable to personal income tax.
-Tax rates for residents in Indonesia are between 5% and 30%, and non-residents are subject to a 20% withholding tax of income received in Indonesia.
+Tax rates for residents in Indonesia are between 5% and 30%.
+Non-residents are subject to a 20% withholding tax of income received in Indonesia.

-The forms used to submit for annual tax return are different.
-Form 1770 is for sole proprietors; Form 1770-S is for individuals with multiple incomes; and form 1770-SS is for full-time employees with annual gross income not exceeding IDR 60 million.
+The forms to submit for an annual tax return are different.
+Form 1770 is for sole proprietors.
+Form 1770-S is for individuals with multiple incomes.
+Form 1770-SS is for full-time employees with annual gross income not exceeding IDR 60 million.